vmware-tanzu/community-edition/docs/site/content/docs/latest/headless-install.md

 1. Passing that YAML file to the cluster create call to perform the deployment

-In order to deploy from a headless machine, you will need to create this configuration YAML file and call the `tanzu management-cluster create` or `tanzu standalone-cluster create` command using the file.
+In order to deploy from a headless machine, you will need to create this configuration YAML file and call the `tanzu management-cluster create` command using the file.

 Here are a few different options to accomplish this task.